platformsh/platformsh-docs/src/configuration/app/build.md

         cd web
         cp some_file.php some_other_file.php
     deploy: |
+        update_schema.sh
+    post_deploy: |
+        set -e
+        import_new_content.sh
         clear_cache.sh
 ```

 The `|` character tells YAML that the lines that follow should be interpreted literally as a newline-containing string rather than as multiple lines of YAML properties.

+Hooks are executed using the dash shell, not the bash shell used by normal SSH logins.
+In most cases that makes no difference but may impact some more involved scripts.

+### Build hook

+The `build` hook is run after the build flavor (if any).
+The file system is fully writeable, but no services are available (such as a database) nor any persistent file mounts, as the application has not yet been deployed.

+### Deploy hook

+The `deploy` hook is run after the application container has been started, but before it has started accepting requests.
+You can access other services at this stage (MySQL, Solr, Redis, etc.).
+The disk where the application lives is read-only at this point.
+Note that the deploy hook will only run on a [`web`](/configuration/app/web.md) instance, not on a [`worker`](/configuration/app/worker.md) instance.

+Be aware: The deploy hook blocks the site accepting new requests.
+If your deploy hook is only a few seconds then incoming requests in that time are paused and will continue when the hook completes, effectively appearing as the site just took a few extra seconds to respond.
+If it takes too long, however, requests cannot be held and will appear as dropped connections.
+Only run tasks in your deploy hook that have to be run exclusively, such as database schema updates.
+A post-deploy task that can safely run concurrently with new incoming requests should be run as a `post_deploy` hook instead.

 After a Git push, you can see the results of the `deploy` hook in the `/var/log/deploy.log` file when logged in to the environment via SSH.
 It contains the log of the execution of the deployment hook.
 For example: